jphalimi/PythonForMIC/Doc/library/msilib.rst

 .. function:: UuidCreate()

    Return the string representation of a new unique identifier.
-This wraps the Windows API functions :c:func:`UuidCreate` and :c:func:`UuidToString`.
+This wraps the Windows API functions :cfunc:`UuidCreate` and :cfunc:`UuidToString`.

 .. function:: OpenDatabase(path, persist)